Thursday, November 22, 2018

 Thesis Bordeaux Grands Crus Illustration by ©LeDomduVin 2018

-Recently, I was contacted via email by a student in Master of Science in Wine Management at the Wine and Spirits Business School of Dijon.
-Her name is Manon Lledo and in order to help her in her research work for her thesis, she asked for my help and knowledge to answer a few questions regarding the subject of her thesis "e-commerce and counterfeiting risk(s) in China for Bordeaux Grands Crus".
+Recently, I was contacted via email by a student in the Master of Science in Wine Management at the Wine and Spirits Business School of Dijon.
+Her name is Manon Lledo, and in order to help her in her research work for her thesis, she asked for my help and knowledge to answer a few questions regarding the subject of her thesis, "e-commerce and counterfeiting risk(s) in China for Bordeaux Grands Crus".

-I obliged this young lady by answering her questions to the best of my knowledge and experience, without getting into too many details or divagating from the subject (as I normally do), based on my last 7 years of experience working in Hong Kong, and going to China on monthly basis.
-Years that I also spent scrutinizing the market with countless monthly market analysis as well as doing the inspection and authentication of all the bottles the company I work for buys.
+I obliged this young lady by answering her questions to the best of my knowledge and experience, without getting into too many details or deviating from the subject (as I usually do), based on my last seven years of experience working in Hong Kong and traveling to China monthly.
+Years that I also spent scrutinizing the market with numerous monthly market analyses, as well as inspecting and authenticating all the bottles that the company I work for purchases.

-A few days after, I asked her if I could use this "interview" as a post on my blog, as, after all, I'm well implicated into the subject of fake and counterfeit wines in my daily routine at work, and I wanted to share that knowledge and my answers with you all (as I did previously in my previous posts about fake and counterfeit wines, read them here, here and/or here).
+A few days after, I asked her if I could use this "interview" as a post on my blog, as, after all, I'm well involved in the subject of fake and counterfeit wines in my daily routine at work.
+I wanted to share that knowledge and my answers with you all (as I did previously in my previous posts about fake and counterfeit wines, read them here, here and/or here).

 Quai des Chartons (Painting at Millesima in Bordeaux City) - Photo courtesy of Schiller-Wine Blog